 I wanted to start with the above point, because, in my experience, artists often think that they need to be gurus of traditional art and tech-innate at the same time.
 This is absolutely not the case, because:

 - There are different forms of augmented reality, including video and photo overlays.
-There are also platforms such as Overly app that allow people with no tech skills to put together their artworks with digital media.
-Bridging the gap between tech and art, such platforms help artists exploit basic levels of AR
+There are also platforms such as Overly AR Creator that allow people with no tech skills to combine their artworks with digital media.
+Bridging the gap between tech and art, such platforms help artists make the most of the basic levels of AR

-- If you want to create animated and 3D experiences — collaborate.
+- If you want to create animated and 3D experiences—collaborate.
 A lot of projects that we deliver are based on partnerships.
 There are illustrators, animators, audio producers, multimedia artists, videographers, 3D designers, and so the list goes on.
-It is usually multimedia artists who have a background in digital design or contemporary art that go it alone.
+It is usually multimedia artists who have a background in digital design or contemporary artists who go it alone.
 Still, they need to find partners who provide augmented reality hosting services that meet their needs, which again means that you can never really go alone with this form of ARt

 - Traditional artworks, even old-school paintings can serve as augmented reality markers.
 The art piece itself doesn’t have to be affected by its new augmented reality layer.